Skip to Content

 Moreover, one of the top tasks on the list of things to do prior to taking off in your RV is to check your tire pressures and top off any tires needing air.
 This is incredibly important for both safety, and the longevity of your tires.

-Not only that, but we have to (fast) idle our engine while using the built-in compressor, and no one likes a neighbor who idles diesel fumes into the environment every time a tire needs to be topped-off.
+Not only that, but we had to (fast) idle our engine while using the built-in compressor, and no one likes a neighbor who idles diesel fumes into the environment every time a tire needs to be topped-off.

 Our Viair portable tire compressor doesn’t take up much room, isn’t too heavy, and is ready to go anytime, anywhere we might need air.
 It’s an absolute must-have for us, and if you have a look at the reviews of the 400P-RV on Amazon, you’ll see that hundreds of RVers agree.